Nissan LEAF 30kWh (2015)

 The complete guide to the Nissan LEAF 30kWh (2015), from the car itself to running costs and charging.

 The first mass-market full battery electric car, the LEAF will forever be legendary in the story of electrification, much to the credit of Nissan.
 Performance figures are more sedate than the car feels to drive, and though the first models are light on range by contemporary standards, the 30kWh variants give >100 miles and 50kW CHAdeMO charging means they can do more still.
-We recommend getting one with a 6.6kW on board charger upgrade if you can, but figures in this guide are for the 3.3kW model.
+We recommend getting one with a 6.6kW on board charger upgrade if you can.

 |Charging method||Typically found at||Charging time*||Range/hour**|

 |Empty to full|

 |3-pin plug||Home||13 h||9 m/h|